History of TaylorMade Drivers Through the Years

-Taylor Made branched away from the r-series in 2012, and since then the company has released seven different models, pushing the golf technology limits.
+Taylor Made branched away from the r-series in 2012, and since then the company has released several different models, pushing the golf technology limits.

-From the Rocketballz, SLDR, Jetspeed, Aeroburner, M-series and now the SIM series, TaylorMade continues to produce some the best drivers in golf.
+From the Rocketballz, SLDR, Jetspeed, Aeroburner, M-series, SIM series, and now the Stealth series, TaylorMade continues to produce some the best drivers in golf.